Timendus/alien-inv8sion/README.md

 Unfortunately I didn't have very much time to work on this game this year, and the actual gameplay isn't what you may expect from an arcade or NES game.
-But it's fun to play around with, and as a demo of what CHIP-8 can do if pushed: a fully animated colourful background and lots of masked sprites flying across the screen!
+But it's fun to play around with, and as a demo of what CHIP-8 can do if pushed: a fully animated colourful parallax background with lots of masked sprites flying across the screen!

 ## Development notes